newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • City jails

-How do I search for an Inmate in New York State Prison?
+How Do I Search For An Inmate In New York State Prison?

 Are Incarceration Records Public in New York?

 Yes.
 Under the New York Freedom of Information Law (FOIL), incarceration records (including criminal history information) are accessible to the public.
-Interested members of the public must contact the local sheriff's office or the official custodian of the records.
+Interested members of the public may contact the local sheriff's office or the official custodian of the records.

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in New York